QxLabIreland/EgoMusic/README.md

 2. Prepare the files for separation by running `python -m egomusic.process_musdb_egomusic` and `python -m egomusic.separation_files`.
 3. Employ music source separation using `demucs` by uploading the files in your Google Drive and running `./egomusic/source_separation.ipynb` on Google Colab.
 4. Download the separated files and place them on `./data/audio_for_separation/`.
-5. To evaluate the SDR on MUSDB and EgoMusic, run `python -m egomusic.evaluate_separation
+5. To evaluate the SDR on MUSDB and EgoMusic, run `python -m egomusic.evaluate_separation`.
-6. To run audio quality objective tests on the stems, prepare the audio files for VISQOL analysis by running `python -m egomusic.process_separated_files.
+6. To run audio quality objective tests on the stems, prepare the audio files for VISQOL analysis by running `python -m egomusic.process_separated_files`.
 7. Generate the CSV file for batch processing by running `python -m csv_for_visqol_separated`.
 The CSV file will be saved in `./output/input_separated_files.csv`.
 8. Run VISQOL by invoking the command `path/to/visqol/bazel-bin/visqol --batch_input_csv "./output/input_separated_files.csv" --results_csv "./output/results_separated_files.csv"`.
 9. Obtain the objective test results by running `python -m egomusic.visqol_results_separated`.